San Diego Natural History Museum: World War II

 The Society was notified on March 8, 1943, that the United States Navy wished to take over the Natural History Museum for hospital use at once, becoming the infectious diseases ward.
 Some renovation took place in the facility, including the addition of an elevator designed to handle hospital gurneys and a nurses' station between floors.
 Both features remain in use today.
 The U.S. Navy takeover of the museum building for the duration of World War II resulted in damage to the collections, exhibits, and the building itself.
 The main library and its librarian were moved to San Diego State College; the rest of the treasured and fragile exhibits were hastily packed, crated and moved into a total of 32 separate places.
 Exhibits too large to be moved were stuffed into the north wing on the main floor.
 Director Clinton G. Abbott and a staff of four were allowed only limited access to an area of the basement.

 Once staff were allowed to reoccupy the building, on July 1, 1949, major renovations commenced.
 Forced to look at all collections and exhibits by this rehabilitation process, the board adopted a firm policy to restrict collections to the southwestern United States and northern Mexico.
 The museum continued its steady growth with post-war San Diego, despite periods of financial stress.
 The American Alliance of Museums accredited the museum in 1974.

 Postmodern Expansion, 2001

 In 1991, Michael Hager took over the position of President and CEO of the San Diego Natural History Museum.
 With Robert F. Smith, he led the museum through a strategic planning process that focused the museum's collection strategies on southern and Baja California, and led to the development of the Biodiversity Research Center of Southern California, a collaborative Environmental Science Education Center for the United States and Mexico, and a major capital campaign for the expansion of the museum itself.

 In April 2001, new design and construction more than doubled the size of the 1933 building, from 65000 sqft of usable space to approximately 150000 sqft.
 The entrance received a new Postmodern style facade and glassed atrium.
 The project architects were Richard Bundy and David Thompson Architects Inc. The expansion also provided new space for the museum's research, educational, and administrative activities.
+In 2016, Judy Gradwohl succeeded Hager as President and CEO, the first women to hold the position in the museum's 150 year history.
+A Paleontology Center opened on the basement floor in June 2025, curated by Tom Deméré.